-Less than 15 minutes from the city centre and just a short walk from our City South Campus, lies the Victorian suburb of Harborne – the type of place where you’re never too far from a duck pond and most importantly a pint stop and seriously tasty grub.
+Less than 15 minutes from the city centre and just a short walk from our City South Campus, lies the Victorian suburb of Harborne – the type of place where you’re never too far from a decent coffee, pint stop and most importantly, some seriously tasty grub.

 Here’s our guide to 10 things you need to do in Harborne

-1) Go along to the Harborne Night Markets
+1) Go along to the Harborne Farmers Market

 2) Visit the Old School Yard